-Is it Legal to Sign on Someone Else’s Behalf?
+Is It Legal to Sign on Someone Else’s Behalf?
+(2019 Update)

 Have you been asked to sign something for someone in their absence?
 Read this article to find out how you can legally sign for someone else.

-Although handwritten signatures aren’t used nearly as often as they used to be, in instances where handwritten signatures are required, authenticity is taken very seriously.
+Although handwritten signatures aren’t used nearly as often as they used to be, in instances where they are required authenticity is taken very seriously.
 Sometimes, you will be asked to Sign on Someone Else’s Behalf and it can be unclear what the laws actually are.
 Basically, it all comes down to whether the person you are signing on behalf of has given their authority.
 If they have not, signing as someone else becomes fraudulent.

 Here, we will outline the circumstances where this is legal, and what you should do to make sure you’re not inadvertently committing fraud.